-Yes, you can grow two tomato plants in one pot by select the right tomato variety and providing the right sized pot or container to accommodate both plants.
+Yes, you can grow two tomato plants in one pot by selecting the right tomato variety and providing the right-sized pot or container to accommodate both plants.

 Keep in mind, large indeterminate tomato plants require at least 2-3 feet (60-90cm) between plants when grown in the ground.
 So as a good rule of thumb, one large tomato plant needs a pot size with at least 18 inches (45 cm) diameter growing space.

 Either select a smaller variety of tomato, such as bush and dwarf tomatoes or supply an extra large pot for adequate growing space.

 The more room you can give the tomato plants to grow in pots, the less they will be competing for soil nutrients.
 Overcrowding can lead to reduced air circulation and poor growth.

 While large varieties of tomatoes grow well in pots, they do take more care.
 This includes providing extra-large pots, strong staking and pruning.
 So if you prefer a low maintenance tomato plant, go for a bush determinate type or try one of the Dwarf Tomato Project varieties.
 Plant nurseries and seed companies also label tomato plants as appropriate for growing in pots and containers.
 Also called ‘patio tomatoes’.